huskly/tda-wsjson-client/README.md

 - Node 16+

-Create a `.env` file and set your TD Ameritrade oauth access token:
+Create a `.env` file and set your Schwab oauth access token:

 ```
 CLIENT_ID=your-client-id